-GRI 401 Employment 401-2 Benefits granted to full-time employees that are not granted to temporary or part-time employees
+GRI 401 Employment 401-2 Benefits granted to full-time employees that are not grant temporary or part-time empl

 ry or part-time employees.
-These are a minimum of: i. life insurance ii. healthcare Included in the group i personal contributions Admission to hospital a Included in the group i personal contributions Further to CLA 64 of 2' / parental leave in the (As part of a career bre Included in the group i contributions None and out-patient care nsurance policy, with employer and / ///1997: contractual parental leave context of career breaks ak nsurance, with employer and personal
+These are a minimum of: i. life insurance ii. healthcare Included in the group personal contribution: Admission to hospital Included in the group personal contribution: Further to CLA 64 of 2 / parental leave in the As part of a career bre and out-patient care insurance policy, with employer and s. g/g//1997: contractual parental leave context of career breaks sak insurance, with employer and personal

-Rate benefits, Social Fu ind

 GR1 401 Employment 401-3 Parental leave

-The organ nisation must provide informa tion about the foll owing:
+The orgar nisation must provide informa tion about the fol lowing:

 2020 20)21 2022

 a.
-The tota al number of emp loyees entitled to parental leave, by gender
+The tota a.
+The total number of employees entitled to parental leave, by gender

-Male 692 .
-7 26 702
+Male 692 7 26 702

 Female 290 3 53 311

-Total 982 .
-1. 079 1.013
+Total 982 1.
+079 1.013